 - Install the Acrobat 11.0.07 chained installer package.

 - Install the CCT Workflow package – AcrobatCCTWorkflow.pkg.

 Mac OS installers are .pkg type installers that provide the necessary user interface prompts to run.
-You can chain the above three installers into one installer (maintaining the order above) by following the instructions this video.
+You can chain the above three installers into one installer (maintaining the order above).

 You can use standard deployment practices on Mac OS (such as ARD) to deploy the chained package.
 More information is available in Acrobat ETK.

 You can deploy Acrobat updates using standard deployment practices used in your organization.
 For more information about updates, see Patch release notes.